Ralph Wiley

 Ralph Heygood Wiley Jr. (April 12, 1952 – June 13, 2004) was an American sports journalist who wrote for Sports Illustrated and ESPN's Page 2.
 He was well known for his distinctive literary tone and his writings on race in America.

 Early life

-Born in Memphis, Tennessee, Wiley attended Knoxville College from 1972–75, where he played college football.
+Born in Memphis, Tennessee, Wiley attended Knoxville College from 1972 to 1975, where he played college football.
 After suffering an injury, he landed his first professional journalism job at the Knoxville Spectrum.
 He was a member of Kappa Alpha Psi fraternity.

 Career

 Upon graduation, Wiley earned a position at the Oakland Tribune, where he quickly climbed up the ranks from copy boy to beat writer and eventually became a regular columnist.
 In 1980, he coined the famous phrase "Billy Ball" to describe the managerial style of Billy Martin.
 In 1982, he was hired by Sports Illustrated, where he wrote 28 cover stories over a nine-year period, mainly about boxing, football, and baseball.

 Wiley published several books during the course of his career, including Serenity, A Boxing Memoir; Why Black People Tend To Shout; and By Any Means Necessary: The Trials and Tribulations of Making Malcolm X, with Spike Lee.

 Additionally, Wiley wrote articles for GQ, Premiere, and National Geographic.
 He was a weekly contributor to ESPN's Page 2, where he wrote more than 240 columns.
 His presence on TV included ESPN's The Sports Reporters and regular guest appearances on SportsCenter.